kunalsatsure/SatsureGISEng/UP Scrapping/readme.md

-# upScrapV1-1stWebsite(Beta)
+# upScrapV1-1stWebsite (Beta)

-This repository contains the code to scrape data from the UP Bhulekh website to retrieve district, district_id, tehsil, tehsil_id , village and village_id.
+This repository contains the code to scrape data from the UP Bhulekh website to retrieve district, district_id, tehsil, tehsil_id, village, and village_id.

 ## Overview

-The script fetches district, district_id, tehsil, tehsil_id , village and village_id by interacting with the [UP Bhulekh website](https://upbhulekh.gov.in/).
-This automated approach allows users to gather necessary land records efficiently.
-But this website not Updated Properly -> less amount of info.
+The script fetches district, district_id, tehsil, tehsil_id, village, and village_id by interacting with the [UP Bhulekh website](https://upbhulekh.gov.in/). **Note: This website is not updated properly, resulting in a limited amount of information.**

-# upScrapV1-2ndWebsite(Beta)
+# upScrapV1-2ndWebsite (Beta)

-This repository contains the code to scrape data from the UP Bhulekh website to retrieve district, district_id, tehsil, tehsil_id , village and village_id.
+This repository contains the code to scrape data from the UP Bhulekh website to retrieve district, district_id, tehsil, tehsil_id, village, and village_id.

 ## Overview

-The script fetches district, district_id, tehsil, tehsil_id , village and village_id by interacting with the [UP Bhulekh website](https://upbhulekh.gov.in/GeoDashboard/public_report/).
+The script fetches district, district_id, tehsil, tehsil_id, village, and village_id by interacting with the [UP Bhulekh website](https://upbhulekh.gov.in/GeoDashboard/public_report/).
 This automated approach allows users to gather necessary land records efficiently.

 ## Features

-- All district, district_id, tehsil, tehsil_id , village and village_id --> convert to .csv.
+- Retrieves all districts, district_id, tehsil, tehsil_id, village, and village_id, and converts the data to CSV format.
 - Utilizes Selenium for web automation.
 - Outputs results in a structured format (e.g., CSV).